Arsalen/substrate/README.md

 journalctl -e -u alice -u bob
 ```

-**NOTICE:** There is also a docker-compose implementation of up to six polkadot nodes in this repo: [docker-compose.polkadot](https://github.com/Arsalen/polkadot)
+**NOTICE:** There is also a docker-compose configuration of up to six Polkadot nodes in this repo: [docker-compose.polkadot](https://github.com/Arsalen/polkadot)

 License
 -------